gabrielcte/labVirt_ws/README.md

 ## Softwares

-The 6U Cubesat control system analysis was conducted using three tools:
+The 6U Cubesat control system analysis was conducted using four tools:

 | Tool                                        | Application                                                                                       |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------- |